jschrier/blog/_posts/2023-03-04-Imaginary-Books:-Schopenhauer-für-Kinder.md

 - *Kid seeing, touching, listening to, etc. stuff*

 - Ein Traum erscheinst dich wahr, aber wenn du aufwachst, kennst du, dass er nur eine Vorstellung ist?
-- *Kid in a dream being chased by a monster/waking up in bed in a dark room scared; split with a monster child dreaming of chasing a human/waking up in bed sad*
+- *Kid in a dream being chased by a monster/waking up in bed in a dark room scared; split with a monster child dreaming of chasing a human/waking up in bed happy*

 - Leider ebenso ist die Realität.
 Deine Vorstellungen sind nur äußerlich.
 Und der Schein trügt.
 - *Pictures of everyday things as “hollow” and filled with psychedelic colors*